 You (or a loved one) probably have high triglycerides.
 This sounds like the beginning of a drug commercial, but it’s true.

-Should you be worried if your doctor tells you that you have “high triglycerides”?
+What should you do if your doctor says that you have “high triglycerides”?

 - An increased risk of heart disease.
-Studies suggest that high triglyceride levels impair cholesterol levels, increasing the amount of atherogenic (plaque forming) cholesterol particles in the blood.
+Studies suggest that high triglyceride levels impair cholesterol levels, increasing the amount of atherogenic (plaque-forming) cholesterol particles in the blood.
 Over time, this can cause plaque to accumulate in our blood vessels (a process known as atherosclerosis) and increase the likelihood of having a heart attack.

 - Obesity.
 One study found that approximately 80% of people who are obese or overweight had triglyceride levels ≥150 mg/dL.
 This suggests that obesity and high triglyceride levels are closely linked.
 The opposite is true as well — When we lose weight, our triglycerides tend to decrease significantly.

 - Metabolic syndrome.
 The prevalence of triglyceride levels ≥150 mg/dL is nearly twice as high in people who have metabolic syndrome.
 Metabolic syndrome is a condition that is commonly diagnosed when the person has high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.